Module F: Career & Education Planning

 Types of Postsecondary Institutions

-- Two-year Colleges/Community Colleges - Two-year public institutions that lead to an associate degree.
-Most have programs designed to transfer to four-year institutions but some offer BS degrees.
+- State or Community Colleges - Public institutions that offer associate degree programs.
+Most have programs designed to transfer to four-year institutions.
+Many Florida state or community colleges now offer select bachelor’s degrees.

 - Career & Technical Center - Public institutions that offer certificates or diplomas.

-- Proprietary Schools - Schools that are privately owned and licensed.
+- Proprietary (for-profit) Schools - Schools that are private, non-public institutions that are in business to make money for owners and shareholders.
 These schools usually offer certificates, diplomas and associate degrees, although some also offer bachelor's and master's degrees.

 - Four-year Colleges/Universities - Public or private: non-profit or for-profit institutions.
 Most programs lead to a bachelor’s degree.
-Universities also offer degrees above the bachelor’s degree.
+Universities also offer degrees beyond the bachelor’s degree.